Dsantra92/Dsantra92/README.md

 - Bayesian Machine Learning
 - Scientific Computation and Modelling
 - Computer Vision

+Currently focusing on:
+- Writing more error-proof, readable and maintainable code.
+- Reading some papers

 ## Languages and Software I know and/or use: